DuyguGoksu/BrainstationCapstoneProject/README.md

 In notebook 8, I build neural network models and compare them to linear regression models.
 I try different dimensions (features) and structures.
 My best model is a neural network that I pickle at the end of notebook 8.

+I also made a Stremlit App where you can take a closer look at the predicted vs. actual results with 3D graphs.
+It is linked [here](https://songpopularitypredictor.streamlit.app/).

 ## **Data**

 ‘spotify_songs.csv’ from [this](https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs) source is the main dataset used in this project.
 To this dataset, lyrics for ~2000 songs are taken from two other datasets: ‘lyrics_10k.csv’ from [here](https://www.kaggle.com/datasets/evabot/spotify-lyrics-dataset) and `labeled_lyrics_cleaned.csv` from [here](https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence).
+The final data is available inside the streamlit_app folder.

 Overall, the following columns are present in the dataframes used in the notebooks.
 Not every dataframe has all of them.
 Categorical columns are changed to one-hot encoded columns for modeling.